 After initially starting with a single men’s group in Keighley and a women’s group in Haworth prior to lockdown, the changing landscape of the world and the need for support has seen the support group expand across the local area and beyond.

-It’s Worth Talking about now run weekly men’s and women’s mental health peers support groups in Keighley, Bingley, Haworth, Silsden, Shipley, Wilsden, Cross Roads, Queensbury, Tong and Headingley.
+It’s Worth Talking about now run weekly men’s, women’s, and mixed mental health peers support groups in Keighley, Haworth, Thornton, Wilsden, Silsden, Bingley, Cross Roads, Glusburn, Bradford, and Mytholmroyd.

-And in late October, the organisation continued to break new ground with the launch of a brand-new young person’s group for those aged between 13 and 16 every Tuesday night in Haworth.
+The organisation also continues to break ground with the young person’s group for those aged between 13 and 16 every Tuesday night in Haworth.

 The Keighley Cougars make a vow to continue the support to those who work tirelessly to help with the battle against mental health, even more so in the uncertain times, and challenges, presented by the COVID-19 pandemic.